-We are bombarded by too much information these days and there is no way that everyone can spend time to read everything that comes to them in the form of e-mail, Twitter, Facebook, LinkedIn, direct mail, or a thousand other forms.
-I get that!
-But getting read matters to me.
-Getting comments on the blog itself matters to me.
-When I started investigating social media, the blogs I liked best had a community of people much like Facebook or Twitter that regularly talked.
-It was because of that community that I made many of the following choices later on other social media formats.
+When I started investigating social media, blogs I liked best had a community of people that regularly talked.
+It was because of that community I made many choices later on other social media formats.
 A few examples:

-As you might have realized, Jason Alba has influenced me tremendously.
+Jason Alba influenced me tremendously.
 We met on career industry e-lists and his willingness to be personable, caring, and helpful struck me.
 I read his blog posts then and still do.
 And follow his tweets, Facebook posts, and LinkedIn growth.
-Jason has always been the example I cite for my clients when they worry about being unemployed.
+Jason is the example I cite for my clients when they worry about being unemployed.
 If you don’t know Jason’s story, click here.
 I’ve called him “the lemons to lemonade guy” more than once.

-Danny Brown was another of the people I met early in social media.
+Danny Brown was another person I met early in social media.
 From Danny, I learned how social media and fundraising can integrate and be successful.
-His project 12for12K is a clear inspiration of how to bring causes that many people never knew about and get community involved in working together, showing that even small amounts can do great things.
-He has a great way of communicating and building community and like Jason, even though I know he has much to do, he has commented back to me.
+His project, 12for12K, was a clear inspiration of how to bring causes that many people never knew about and get community involved in working together.
+He showed me that even small amounts can do great things.
+He has a great way of communicating and building community and like Jason, even though I know he has much to do, he commented back to me.
 I am always amazed when people do that.

-Numbers, no, not number of followers, numbers of friends, numbers of connections, not numbers… lessons, friendships, community, and amazement have been the reason behind my forage into social media.
+Numbers, no, not number of followers, numbers of friends, numbers of connections, not numbers.
+Instead lessons, friendships, community, and amazement are the reason behind my forage into social media.

 How about you?
 Who inspired you and why are you here?